Layr-Labs/eigenlayer-contracts/docs/permissions/KeyRegistrar.md

  * @notice Registers a cryptographic key for an operator with a specific operator set
  * @param operator Address of the operator to register key for
  * @param operatorSet The operator set to register the key for
- * @param pubkey Public key bytes
+ * @param pubkey Public key bytes.
+For ECDSA, this is the address of the key.
+For BN254, this is the G1 and G2 key combined (see `encodeBN254KeyData`)
- * @param signature Signature proving ownership (only needed for BN254 keys)
+ * @param signature Signature proving ownership.
+For ECDSA this is a signature of the `getECDSAKeyRegistrationMessageHash`.
+For BN254 this is a signature of the `getBN254KeyRegistrationMessageHash`.
  * @dev Can be called by operator directly or by addresses they've authorized via PermissionController
  * @dev Reverts if key is already registered
- */
-function registerKey(
-    address operator,
+ * @dev There exist no restriction on the state of the operator with respect to the operatorSet.
+That is, an operator
+ *      does not have to be registered for the operator in the `AllocationManager` to register a key for it */ function registerKey( address operator,